CasioWave/library-system/README.md

-# Library Management System C
+# Library Management System in C

 This repository contains the source code for the semester 5 project assigned to us for the course **CS3101: Programming and Data Structures I**